North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- North Carolina has combined with its opponents to score more than 71.5 points just twice this season.
+- North Carolina and its opponents have scored at least 72.5 points -- this matchup's over/under -- only twice this season.

-- Duke's games have gone over 71.5 points in just one opportunity this season.
+- Duke's games have gone over 72.5 points in only one opportunity this season.

-- Saturday's over/under is 4.8 points lower than the two team's combined 76.3 points per game average.

-- This contest's over/under is 16 points greater than the 55.5 these two squads combine to surrender per game this season.
+- The two teams combine to score 76.3 points per game, 3.8 more than the over/under in this contest.

+- The 55.5 combined points per game that these two squads have allowed this season are 17 fewer than the 72.5 over/under in this contest.

 North Carolina Stats and Trends

-- North Carolina has two wins against the spread in four games this season.
+- Thus far this year North Carolina has two wins against the spread.

-- This season, the Tar Heels won ATS in their only game as a favorite of 19.5 points or more.

-- North Carolina has eclipsed the over/under in 75% of its opportunities this year (three times over four games with a set point total).
+- The Tar Heels have been favored by 20 points or more once this season and covered the spread.

-- North Carolina is 2-0 against the spread and 2-0 overall this season when the team puts up more than 26 points.
+- North Carolina is 2-0 against the spread and 2-0 overall in games when it puts up more than 26 points.

-- North Carolina is 2-0 against the spread and 2-0 overall when the team piles up over 419.8 yards.
+- North Carolina is 2-0 against the spread and 2-0 overall when the team churns out over 419.8 yards.

-- This year, the Tar Heels have turned the ball over eight times, one more than the Blue Devils' takeaways (7).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.